cilliagustin/flixmix/TESTING.md

 ## Browser Compatibility

-All previous screenshots for the responsiveness section were made with google chrome. here are some screenshots taken with [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/) and [Microsoft Edge](https://www.microsoft.com/en-us/edge?form=MA13FJ&exp=e00)
+All previous screenshots for the responsiveness section were made with google chrome.
+Here are some screenshots taken with [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/) and [Microsoft Edge](https://www.microsoft.com/en-us/edge?form=MA13FJ&exp=e00)

 ### Mozilla Firefox